Modular Koszul duality for Soergel bimodules: Preliminaries

 It follows that the isomorphism $(\id_{\Kb\cA}, \eta)\colon (\Kb\cA, \Sigma_\ell) \to (\Kb\cA, \Sigma_r)$ of categories with shift identifies the collection of left distinguished triangles with the collection of right distinguished triangles.
 The result now follows since the former defines a triangulated structure on $(\Kb\cA, \Sigma_\ell)$. \end{proof}

-\begin{rmk} For $\cA = \bk\lh\ngmod$, the shift $\Sigma_\ell$, resp.~$\Sigma_r$, is tensoring on the left, resp.~on the right, with the complex $\bk[1]$ concentrated in degree $-1$.
-(The differential of a tensor product of complexes is determined by a graded Leibniz rule with the differential viewed as acting on the left.)
-This explains the terminology. \end{rmk}
+\begin{rmk} Let $\cA = \bk\lh\ngmod$, the category of $\bk$-modules.
+In this case, the shift $\Sigma_\ell$ (resp.~$\Sigma_r$) can be identified with the endofunctor that tensors on the left (resp.~right) with the complex $\bk[1]$ concentrated in degree $-1$.
+(The differential of a tensor product of complexes is determined by the graded Leibniz rule, with the differential viewed as acting on the left.)
+This explains the left/right terminology. \end{rmk}

 We use the ``right'' sign convention throughout this paper.
 We write $A[1]$ for $\Sigma_r(A)$ and drop the subscript $r$ and the adjective ``right.''